 For those who are brave and agile enough to take the forty-minute hike and short wade through a warm lagoon; there’s a perfect swathe of golden sand and pristine azure water waiting at the end of the trip.
 The paradise of New Chums is the perfect reward for the exertion it takes to reach it.

-Ocean Beach, Mount Maganui
+6. Ocean Beach, Mount Maganui

 Most of the beaches on this list are sort of wild, a little bit out of the way, and not too close to city living.
 Ocean Beach in Mount Maganui is the opposite.

-Ninety Mile Beach
+7. Ninety Mile Beach

 Think majestic sand dunes with a real forest lining the sand and you have some idea of the sheer natural beauty that is Ninety Mile Beach.
 It’s not so hard to imagine why it’s so popular with locals and visitors alike.

 Even if none of these beaches sound like the exact right fit for you, you’re sure to find one that is the stuff of your beach dreams.
 In fact, even though this is a tiny island country, it still boasts one of the world’s tenth longest coastlines.
 So, there are plenty of coves, lagoons, and beaches to explore!